Bearded Dragon Turning White: Why?

 When they become adults, beardies tend to shed about once a year.
 When your beardie is preparing to shed, you may notice the patches on their top skin begin to turn white.
 This is a normal process, which can last between 2-3 weeks.

-If your beardie is shedding, he’ll feel better if the humidity in his tank is between 30% to 40%.
+If your beardie is shedding, he’ll feel better if the humidity in his terrarium is between 30% to 40%.
 It also helps to mist your beardie once a day.
-If you notice some old skin hanging from him, it’s OK to give your lizard a lukewarm bath.
+If you notice some old skin hanging from him, it’s OK to give your pet lizard a lukewarm bath.
 However, never help remove the skin.
 Let him take care of that—he’s an expert—and you don’t want to accidentally hurt him.

 2).
 Temperature Too Hot